kostantinos-papadamou/pseudoscience-paper/README.md

 Preprint available <a href="https://arxiv.org/abs/2010.11638">here</a>.

+### What do we offer in this repository?
+This repository makes publicly available to the research community, as well as the open-source community the folllowing tools and libraries:

+1. The [codebase](#part-1-detection-of-pseudoscientific-videos) of a Deep Learning Classifier for pseudoscientific videos detection on YouTube, and [examples](#13-training-the-classifier) on how to train and test it;

+2. A [library](#14-classifier-usage) that simplifies the usage of the trained classifier and implements all the required tasks for the classification of YouTube videos;

+3. An [open-source library](#part-2-youtube-recommendation-algorithm-audit-framework) that provides a unified framework for assessing the effects of personalization on YouTube video recommendations in multiple parts of the platform: a) the homepage; b) the search results page; and c) the video recommendations section (recommendations when watching videos).

 If you make use of any modules available in this codebase in your work, please cite the following paper:
 ```latex
 @article{papadamou2020just,